JetBrains/kotlin/MULTIPLATFORM.md

 #### 2.1 Common subproject

-The `common` subproject contains a platform-independent code.
+The `common` subproject contains platform-independent code.
 To build it, add the following snippet in `common/build.gradle`:

     apply plugin: 'kotlin-platform-common'